Four priority lines of action

-- The Organisation Environmental Footprint (OEF), which defines the group's impact on biodiversity from a life-cycle perseective.
+- The Corporate Environmental Footprint (CEF), which defines the group's impact on biodiversity from a life-cycle perseective.
 The CEF encompasses all our business and allows us to know the effects of each technology on biodiversity.
 Combined with the methodology for the assessment of ecosystem services (REIS, USAL Project), it allows us to determine goals for improvement:

 - Direct effects on biodiversity: plans for the protection of wildlife (Eurasian eagle-owl, Bonelli's eagle, Cantabrian capercaillie, etc.) and of flora (Mediterranean forests, indigenous species, etc.), and the management of specific habitats (wetlands, etc.).

 - Indirect effects on ecosystems: management plans for the water environment (effluent control, preventive measures for spills and discharges), the soil (preventive measures for spills) and specific biodiversity management plans.

-- Policy on relations with Stakeholders, approved by the Board of Directors.
+- Policy on relations with Stakeholders, approved by the Board of Directors on 23 October 2018.